lamassu/lamassu-server/INSTALL-NIX.md

 shell.nix script provided, all you need to do to setup the environment is to run `nix-shell` on the folder.

-*Note*: nix-shell depends on the nix channel version, to force it to 19.03 (if you're on a different one) use `nix-shell -I nixpkgs=https://github.com/NixOS/nixpkgs-channels/archive/nixos-19.03.tar.gz`

 # Installation

 ## Install node modules